 Otherwise your personal data are not transferred to third parties for any purposes other than those set forth hereinbelow.
 We only transfer your personal data to third parties if:

 6.1.
-The collection, processing and use of your data via our website is solely undertaken after being encrypted by means of SSL encryption (so-called Secure Socket Layer) with the highest level of encryption.
-This is currently 256 bit encryption.
-If your browser does not support 256 bit encryption, then we apply 128 bit v 3 technology instead.
-SSL is used to encrypt the continuous flow of data between the server and a user’s browser on the Internet and to thus prevent “illicit interception and retrieval” – insofar as is technically possible.
-An SSL connection can be identified, among other things, by the fact that the URL in the address bar of your browser starts with “https://” and/or by a “padlock symbol” or “key symbol” (icon) in the status bar at the bottom of your web browser.
-By clicking on the icon, you can obtain further information on the encryption and/or on the SSL certificate used, depending on which browser you use.
+The collection, processing and use of your data via our website is solely undertaken by means of state-of-the-art transport security (currently TLS - Transport Layer Security).
+TLS is used to encrypt the continuous flow of data between the server and a user’s browser on the Internet and to thus prevent “illicit interception and retrieval” – insofar as is technically possible.
+A TLS connection can be identified, among other things, by the fact that the URL in the address bar of your browser starts with “https://” and/or by a “padlock symbol” or “key symbol” (icon) in the status bar at the bottom of your web browser.
+By clicking on the icon, you can obtain further information on the encryption and/or on the TLS certificate used, depending on which browser you use.